bceverly/sysmanage/FEATURES-TODO.md

     sends linearly with the number of
     registered agents.

-2. Versioning of the API - We need to make sure that older clients can talk to newer servers and degrade gracefully.

-3. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.
+2. User Management - Ability to manage add/edit/delete users and groups on the agent hosts.

-4. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.
+3. We need a MFA mechanism using an authenticator app on someone's mobile device as well as the ability to send a code via email to their registered email address.

-5. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-
+4. Have the agent and the server log their messages to the operating system appropriate location but fall back to the local logs dir-